High-Frequency Trading, Endogenous Capital Commitment and Market Quality

 Date Written: October 9, 2019

 I study market quality implications of the competition between traditional market making and high-frequency trading.
-A long-run traditional market maker responds to the competition from high-frequency traders by reducing both the spread and the amount of capital committed in market making.
-While a lower spread is beneficial, less capital commitment deteriorates market quality.
+A long-run market maker responds to the competition from high-frequency traders by reducing both the spread and the amount of capital committed in market making.
+While a lower spread level is beneficial, less capital commitment deteriorates market quality.
 Specifically, the market's capacity to satisfy large demand is impaired.
-My model integrates price and quantity effects of high-frequency trading to better characterize its implications for market quality.
-I argue that focusing on spread alone is not always effective in measuring market quality.
-I further use this framework to analyze market quality implications of different high-frequency trading regulatory measures.
+My model provides a more comprehensive illustration of high-frequency trading's implications on market quality by integrating both price and quantity effects.
+I further use this framework to analyze implications of different high-frequency trading regulatory measures.

 Keywords: High-Frequency Trading, Market Quality